-In this article we review a number of professional negligence claims against insurance brokers that have been successfully pursued through to trial.
+In this article we review a series of claims made against negligent insurance brokers that have been successfully pursued through to trial.

 It should be noted that while each claim listed below was pursued all the way to trial, the vast majority of professional negligence claims are resolved without the need to do so.
 Indeed, many claims are resolved without the need to issue court proceedings at all.